jalupaja/music-parser/README.md

 `pip install -r requirements.txt

 if you install the project for the first time or parsing YouTube links takes too much time you should try manually renewing the `INVIDIOUS_MIRRORS` in `config.py` by setting them to the output of `renew_invidious_mirrors.py`

+You may also need to install ffmpeg in order to convert the downloaded videos to mp3

 ## usage
 `python music_parser.py <flags> url1 url2 url2 ...`